-- In most theory nursing courses, exams will account for at approximately 90% of the course grade. - Examinations will start and stop at the designated times.
-Students must start exams on time and if a student has not started an exam within 15 minutes of the exam start time, the student will not be permitted to take the exam and will receive a score of 0. - Once an exam has been started, that is considered the student's exam attempt.
+- In most theory nursing courses, exams will account for at approximately 90% of the course grade. - All examinations will be on-site and will start/stop at the designated times.
+Remote testing will not be allowed for any reason. - Students must start exams on time.
+If a student has not started an exam within 15 minutes of the exam start time, the student will not be permitted to take the exam and will receive a score of 0. - Once an exam has been started, that is considered the student's exam attempt.
 Students may not enter an exam, exit, and reenter for any reason.
 The grade upon exiting the exam will stand as the student's grade. - Technical problems occurring prior to or during an exam require an IT support ticket to be submitted to assist in troubleshooting and documentation of the problem. - Exams will allow 1 minute per test item.
 All ATI assessments allow 1 minute per test item. - The Official Record of each exam will be archived in the LMS platform where the exam is administered or in student files.
 The finalized exam submitted online will be the official record for computer-delivered exams.